Haraguroicha/cs-codingchallenge/README.md

 * `Utilities`

-    map, reduce and filter utility functions, in this project only used map function
+    Map, Reduce, Filter and RandomIn utility functions, in this project only used Map function and RandomIn is used in test/benchmark

 * `vendor`